jeremytammik/GetElementImage/README.md

 Another sample of `ExportImage` option settings is provided in the recent discussion on [export image cutting off pixels](https://thebuildingcoder.typepad.com/blog/2020/06/creating-material-texture-and-retaining-pixels.html#3).

 If the background is important, the discussion on [setting the view display background](https://thebuildingcoder.typepad.com/blog/2013/12/setting-the-view-display-background.html) addresses that aspect.

+[The Building Coder samples]() includes the `CmdExportImage` sample command that exports an image of a view.

 ## <a name="author"></a>Author